carteradamski/Election-Voting-Analsysis/README.md

 - **Urban vs. Rural:** Urban centers overwhelmingly favored Democrats, while rural counties leaned Republican — a pattern tied to both income and education levels.

-## Week 5: Using Regression to try and Make Sense of Data
+## Using Regression to try and Make Sense of Data

 - **Using Linear Regression** Take two values you may consider to be heavily correlated, Poverty rate in a county and IncomePerCapita in the same county, You would think these two values would heavily correlate, but as you can see from the Linear Regression Model, that is not true, one big takeaway from using regression is to isolate two variables and see how well each of them correlate.